SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \subsection{Experimental protocol}

 \textbf{Datasets.} Five datasets Epinions\footnote{\url{http://www.trustlet.org/epinions}}, Ciao\footnote{\url{http://www.cse.msu.edu/~tangjili/trust}}, LastFM\footnote{\url{https://grouplens.org/datasets/hetrec-2011/ }}, Moivelens-1M\footnote{\url{https://grouplens.org/datasets/movielens/}} and BookCrossings\footnote{\url{https://grouplens.org/datasets/book-crossing/}} are used in our experiments.
 These datasets contain users' feedback on the items.
 The datasets Epinions, Ciao and LastFM also contain users' social relations.
 The dataset statistics are presented in Table \ref{tb:da}.
 Similar to \cite{xiao2017learning,he2016fast}, we preprocess the datasets so that all items have at least three interactions and "binarize" user's feedback into implicit feedback.
 That is, as long as there exists some user-item interactions (ratings or clicks), the corresponding implicit feedback is assigned a value of 1.
-Also, we drop out items that have been consumed by too many (larger than 100) or too few (smaller than 3) users to moderate the popularity biases \cite{canamares2018should} in estimation.
-Grid search and 5-fold cross validation are used to find the best parameters.
-In our SamWalker and SamWalker++, we set $\eta_{ij}=0.5$, $\alpha=100$, $\beta=20$, $c=0.9$, $t_m=5$.
+We also drop out items that have been consumed by too many (larger than 100) or too few (smaller than 3) users to moderate the popularity biases \cite{canamares2018should} in estimation.
+After that, we randomly choose 80\% of interactions for training and leave the remainder for testing.

+\textbf{Hyper-parameters.} Grid search and 5-fold cross validation are used to find the best parameters.
+Also, we choose Adam as our optimizer.
+In our SamWalker and SamWalker++, we we set $\eta_{ij}=0.5$, $\alpha=100$, $\beta=20$, $c=0.9$, and test $t_m$ of the search space $\{3,4,5,6\}$, learning rate of $\{0.001,0.01,0.1,1\}$ and decay of $\{0.0001,0.001,0.01,0.1,1\}$.
+The setting of compared methods are referring to related works or validated in our experiments.
 All experiments are conducted on a server with 2 TiTanX GPUs, Intel E5-2620 CPUs and 256G RAM\footnote{Source code will be available at github \url{https://github.com/jiawei-chen/SamWalker}}.